guoqiao/vimrc/README.md

 # Background
-I have used this repo for more than 5 years, as a Python/Django developer, on both macOS and Ubuntu.
+I have used this repo for more than 5 years, as a Python developer, on both macOS and Linux.
-Started from vim, it also includes git, tmux, fish and ag support now.

 ## Principles:
-- keep it lightweight, only use necessary config and plugins
+- keep it lightweight and minimal, only use necessary config and plugins
-- keep it general for both macOS and Ubuntu
+- keep it general for both macOS and Linux
-- keep it updated, never stop to absorb new ideas and tools.
+- keep it updated, never stop to absorb new ideas and tools
-- keep it easy to use, use best shortcuts
+- keep it easy to use, use most reasonable and handy shortcuts

 ## Install

-    git clone https://github.com/guoqiao/vimx.git ~/.vim && cd ~/.vim
+    git clone https://github.com/guoqiao/vimrc.git ~/.vim && cd ~/.vim

 macOS: